Sorry, you need to enable JavaScript to visit this website.

 This course is advertised in the following departments:

-Course closed for this cycle: Sociology (The Sociology of Media and Culture) is no longer accepting applications for this cycle.
+Course closed for this cycle: Writing for Performance is no longer accepting applications for this cycle.
 It is expected to re-open for new applications in early September.

 Learning outcomes